-Economic activity in the manufacturing sector expanded in September, and the overall economy grew for the 113th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in April, and the overall economy grew for the 120th consecutive month, say the nations supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of September 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the September 2018 logistics link.
+During the month of April 2019, MIQ was involved in a number of events throughout the logistics industry.
+Read MIQ news, industry updates, services offered by MIQ, and events that will be taking place in the April 2019 logistics link.

-With retail sales continuing to grow, imports at the nation’s major retail container ports are expected to remain strong this month after setting three new records this summer, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+With tariff increases delayed for the foreseeable future and the busy summer season approaching, imports at the nation’s major retail container ports are beginning to climb again, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.